vfmd/vfmd-spec/spec/for_implementers.md

     If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

+ 6. If none of the above conditions apply, and if the _block-element start line_ contains three or more `*` characters, and is composed entirely of instances of the `*` character and optional _space_ characters, then the line forms a block-element of type **horizontal rule**.

+    Similarly, if the _block-element start line_ contains either three or more `-` characters, or three or more `_` characters, and is composed entirely of the same character and optional _space_ characters, then the block-element is of type _horizontal rule_.

+    The _block-element end line_ is the same as the _block-element start line_.

 Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_.
 Each _block-element line